CMS (Formerly Content Manager): Displaying Collection Content in a Table

 - Click the Connect to CMS icon .

 - Click the Choose a dataset drop-down and select an existing dataset that connects to your collection.
-Alternatively, click Create a New Dataset, then choose the collection you want to connect, give it a name and click Create.
+Alternatively, select Add a Dataset, then choose the collection you want to connect, give it a name and click Create.

 - Click the relevant drop-downs under Connections to choose which collection fields connect to each column.